-Cropper Accountancy Corporation, Certified Public Accountants, have issued and unmodified opinion on the West County Wastewater District's (District) financial statements for the year ended June 30, 2020.
+Cropper Accountancy Corporation, Certified Public Accountants, have issued an opinion on the West County Wastewater (WCW) financial statements for the year ended June 30, 2021.
 The independent auditor's report is located at the front of the financial section of this report.